A topic from the subject of Biochemistry in Chemistry.

 Glycolysis

-Glycolysis breaks down glucose, a sugar molecule, into smaller molecules, releasing energy in the form of ATP (adenosine triphosphate) and NADH (nicotinamide adenine dinucleotide).
+Glycolysis breaks down glucose, a six-carbon sugar molecule, into two molecules of pyruvate, releasing a small amount of energy in the form of ATP (adenosine triphosphate) and NADH (nicotinamide adenine dinucleotide).
+This process occurs in the cytoplasm of the cell and does not require oxygen.

-The Krebs cycle further metabolizes the products of glycolysis, generating more ATP and NADH as well as FADH2 (flavin adenine dinucleotide).
+The Krebs cycle further metabolizes the pyruvate molecules (after conversion to Acetyl-CoA) generating more ATP, NADH, and FADH2 (flavin adenine dinucleotide).
+This cycle takes place in the mitochondrial matrix.

 Oxidative Phosphorylation

-Oxidative phosphorylation is the final stage of cellular respiration, where the high-energy electrons from NADH and FADH2 are transferred along an electron transport chain, releasing energy used to pump hydrogen ions across a membrane.
-The resulting electrochemical gradient drives the synthesis of ATP.
+Oxidative phosphorylation is the final stage of cellular respiration, where the high-energy electrons from NADH and FADH2 are transferred along an electron transport chain (ETC) located in the inner mitochondrial membrane.
+This electron transport releases energy used to pump protons (H+ ions) across the membrane, creating a proton gradient.
+This gradient drives ATP synthesis through chemiosmosis via ATP synthase.

 ATP Production

 ATP is the primary energy currency of the cell.
-It is used to power cellular processes such as muscle contraction, nerve impulses, and protein synthesis.
+It is used to power numerous cellular processes such as muscle contraction, nerve impulses, protein synthesis, active transport, and many more.
 The energy production process is a continuous cycle, with ATP being generated and utilized as needed.

 Key Concepts